zpalmtree/r34-downloader/README.md

 `ghc r34downloader.hs`

-Note that some intermediate compile files will be left around, r34downloader.hi and r34downloader.o.
+Note that some intermediate compile files will be left around, r34downloader.hi, r34downloader.o, Search.hi, Search.o, Utilities.h, and Utilities.o.
 You can delete these if you wish.

 #### Running the program
 Run